ExecNet Timeline

 📆 2000–2010 – Dormancy and Legacy Preservation

-- Traditional BBS services are retired.
+- Traditional BBS services are retired as Internet access becomes ubiquitous.

 📆 2020–Present – Archive Site